backdrop-contrib/prlp/README.md

 # Password Reset Landing Page (PRLP)

-This module enhances Drupal's out-of-the-box password reset landing page by adding new password inputs beside the simple "Log In" button that you see on that page.
+This module enhances Backdrop's out-of-the-box password reset landing page by adding new password inputs beside the simple "Log In" button that you see on that page.
 This way, users are made to enter a new password at the time of logging in with the one-time login link.
 This way, they set the password